 Lake Seminole is known nationally as one of the best sites for sports fishing in America.
-Extensive stump and grass beds provide abundant cover where anglers battle lunker largemouth, scrappy hybrid, striped and white bass.
+Extensive stump and grass beds provide abundant cover where anglers battle largemouth, hybrid, striped and white bass.
 Sizable populations of catfish, crappie and bream are also present.
-All in all over 79 species of fish have been identified.
+In total more than 79 species of fish have been identified in the lake.

 Bank fishing is excellent at many locations, including public fishing decks, along riprap by bridges and at the mouths of creeks flowing into the lakes.
 The fishing deck located below Jim Woodruff Dam offers good downstream fishing opportunities.

-Angler's are advised to get the current generation schedule by calling (850) 663-2291.
-Angler's are also cautioned about discharges from the dams.
+Angler's are advised to exercise additional caution around the dam and it is recommended to get the current generation schedule by calling (850) 663-2291.